deco3500/fantastic3/README.md

 - How will the team handle poor performance and resolve conflicts.

 ## Communications
+The team will communicate via a private slack channel.
+In addition, we will have a weekly group meeting on DAY [FIXME].
+Our files will be stored on GitHub so every group member has the access

-Where and when will your team meet and how will you all communicate?1 Where will files be stored and shared?
+Where and when will your team meet and how will you all communicate?
+Where will files be stored and shared?
 What are the file naming conventions?
 Identify the social platform/s your team has adopted and explain the choice.
 How will it facilitate communication and / or file sharing?